Tangible Personal Property

 Instructions for Completing the Personal Property Schedule

-Click Here for “how to” paper filing guide.
+Click Here for a step by step paper filing guide

 Appeal